puppetlabs-toy-chest/puppet-quest-guide/quests/modules_and_classes.md

 manage something on a system.
-(In the case of the MOTD, we only need one resource, but you will often find a combination of `package`, `file`, and `service` resources used to install an applciation, modify its configuration files, and manage an assocaited service.)
-Once it's defined, a class can be declared as a single unit.
-This allows you to define a component once and re-use it as needed across multiple nodes in your infrastructure.
+(In the case of the MOTD, we only need one resource, but you will often find a combination of `package`, `file`, and `service` resources used to install an applciation, modify its configuration files, and manage an associated service.)
+Once it's defined, a class becomes a portable and unit that can be re-used as needed across multiple nodes in your infrastructure.

+## Modules and autoloading

 For Puppet to find a class, it must be included in a directory structure defined by your Puppet master's `modulepath` configuration setting.
 Puppet loads any classes it finds, making them available to be declared in your `site.pp` manifest's node blocks or used in the PE console's node classifier.

-First, end your SSH session to the `motd-dev` node if you're still connected.
+This process is called *autoloading*.

+Puppet's autoloader matches the name of a class with it's place in the directory structure within the module path.
+This structure introduces one more layer of organization above the class level: the **module**.
+A module contains a group of related classes along with any other files, templates, plugins, or other data needed to support those classes.
+Modules provide a level of namespace scoping to prevent collisions among classes from different modules.
+A module will generally have one main class that shares the name of the module along with several supporting classes whose names follow the `modulename::classname` pattern.
+For example, an Apache module might define a main class called `apache` along with supporting classes such as `apache::ssl`, and `apache::proxy`.

+## The `profile` module

+A common convention is to put the Puppet code specific to your site infrastructure in a `profile` module.
+The classes defined in your `profile` module let bundle resources and other classes into units related to a specific function you might want for a node.
+For example, you might bundle together a whole set of classes to manage Apache, PHP, and SSL into a `profile::lamp_webserver` class that you can easily assign to all the webservers in your infrastructure.
+Unlike other modules that generally manage a single aspect of a system, a single `profile` module contains all the profile classes you want to define for your infrastructure.

+While it might seem a little unwieldly to go through this process to manage a humble MOTD, reviewing this process in a simple case will make it easier to understand.

+Let's get started.

-We'll be working from the master's production code environment, so cd to that directory.
-(We'll get into some of the details of this directory structure soon enough—for now, just follow along.)
+We'll be working from the master's production code environment, so if you're still in a SSH session on your agent node, enter `exit` to disconnect.
+Back on your master, navigate to the directory for the production code environment.

     cd /etc/puppetlabs/code/environments/production/

-Now create a manifest to define a simple MOTD class.
+Create a new `motd.pp` manifest.

     vim site/profile/manifests/motd.pp

-Use
+Now define a your `profile::motd` class and include a file resource declaration to set the content of the `/etc/motd/` file to 'Hello Puppet'.

 ``` puppet
 class profile::motd {